 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-My mom makes the best guacamole by adding store-bought salsa to avocado, seasoning it with salt and pepper, and adding some magical pixie dust that no one else—me included—seems to be able to quite replicate.
-So I stopped trying to make guac as good as hers and came up with my own guacamole seasoned with roasted green chiles and cilantro instead of tomato and onion.
+We all know that mom that makes the best guacamole by adding store-bought salsa to avocado, seasoning it with salt and pepper, and adding some magical pixie dust that no one else seems to be able to quite replicate.
+So we stopped trying to make guac as good as theirs and came up with our own guacamole seasoned with roasted green chiles and cilantro instead of tomato and onion.
 It's great with chips, on tacos, or any other way you might use guacamole.

 - 3 avocados